Olivia of Palermo: Saint Olivia and Islam in Tunisia

 The Great Mosque of Al-Zaytuna ("Mosque of Olive") is the oldest in Tunis, the capital of Tunisia, and covers an area of 5000 m2 with nine entrances.
 The exact date of the mosque's foundation varies according to different historical sources.
 Modern historians have been divided over whether it should be attributed to Ubayd Allah ibn al-Habhab in the early 8th century or to Hasan ibn al-Nu'man at the end of the 7th century.
 Most scholars support the second scenario and attribute the foundation to Ibn al-Nu'man in 698 CE.

 One legend states that it was called "Mosque of Olive" because it was built on an ancient place of worship where there was an olive.
 Another account, transmitted by the 17th century Tunisian historian Ibn Abi Dinar, reports the presence of a Byzantine Christian church dedicated to Santa Olivia at that location.
 Archeological investigations and restoration works in 1969–1970 have shown that the mosque was built over an existing Byzantine-era building with columns, covering a cemetery.
 This may have been a Christian basilica, which provides support for the legend reported by Ibn Abi Dinar.
 A more recent scholarly interpretation by Muhammad al-Badji Ibn Mami, also endorsed by Sihem Lamine, suggests that the previous structures may have been part of a Byzantine fortification.

 Olivia is particularly venerated in Tunisia because it is superstitiously thought that if the site and its memory are profaned, then misfortune will happen; this includes a belief that when her relics are recovered, Islam will end.
 This ancillary legend related to the discovery of the saint's relics is widespread in Sicily, however it is connected to other Saints as well.

 In 1402 king Martin I of Sicily requested the return of Saint Olivia's relics from the Berber Caliph of Ifriqiya Abu Faris Abd al-Aziz II, who refused him.
-Even today the Tunisians, who still venerate her, believe that the dominion of their religion will fade when the body of the Virgin Olivia disappears.